maks-nenashev/maks-nenashev/README.md

  ---
 ### 🐦‍🔥 About Me

-🎓 I'm a passionate programmer and Master's student in Data Analysis.
+🎓 I'm a passionate programmer and Master's in Data Analysis.
 🔍 I focus on independent platforms, clean architecture, and data-driven solutions.
 🧠 Programming is not just a hobby — it's a mission.